-[2] A specialization of a composite aggregation is also a composite aggregation.
-A multiplicity of a composite aggregation must not have an upper bound greater than 1.
+[2] A multiplicity of a composite aggregation must not have an upper bound greater than 1.

-'''

 isComposite implies (upperBound()->isEmpty() or upperBound() <= 1)

-'''

 [3] Subsetting may only occur when the context of the subsetting property conforms to the context of the subsetted property.